 The Joffre Lakes hike is 5 minutes down the road from here and is probably the busiest hike in BC.
 And while we highly recommend visiting Joffre Lakes (it deserves all the hype), if you are looking for something much quieter with similar scenery, then this is an excellent choice.

-It’s not quite a hidden gem as you’ll definitely see plenty of other hikers on the trail, but it’s a hike that should definitely make it on to your BC hiking bucket list.
+It’s not quite a hidden gem as you’ll definitely see plenty of other hikers on the trail, but it’s a hike that should definitely make it onto your BC hiking bucket list.
+You can camp here for the night or stay in nearby Pemberton for an epic weekend trip from Vancouver.

 Disclaimer – This post may contain affiliate links, meaning we receive a small commission if you make a purchase at NO extra cost to you.
 This will never impact our reviews and we only recommend products and services we firmly believe in.
 Thanks for your support!